gbif/ssg-gb23/content/05_travel-accommodation/en.md

 Internet services are available everywhere in Brazil.
 Most hotels include high speed Internet access in the room.
 Additionally, most cafes, restaurants and shopping malls offer free wi-fi services.

-### Tips
+### Tips and service gratuities

-In Brazil, tips are usually added in 10% over bills involving servers such as bars, restaurants, etc. Although it is automatically placed in the final bill, 10% charge for services are not mandatory.
+In Brazil, tips are usually added in 10% over bills involving servers such as bars and restaurants.
+Although a 10% service charge is automatically placed in the final bill, it is not mandatory.

 In hotels, you should tip the bell boy on an average of 5,00 BRL per bag.
 For others services, such as cab drivers and barber shops you don’t need to tip.

 ### Weather

-Brasilia has a subtropical climate.
-There is a dry season (April to September) and a wet season due to increased humidity present October through March.
+Brasília has a subtropical climate.
+Its dry season runs from April to September, while the wet season increases humidity from October to March.
 The average temperature is 20.5 ºC (68.9 F).

 ----------